AlexStack/React-Hook-Redux-Saga-Webpack-Starter/readme.md

 # React-Hook-Redux-Saga-Webpack-Starter

 -   Create a new ReactJs project without use Create-React-App.
-Popular packages such as Redux, Saga, Hooks are ready to use immediately.
+Popular packages such as Axios,Redux, Saga, Hooks are ready to use immediately.
 Compile codes by webpack and can hot reload code changes - it will automatically refresh the dev page. save your time!

 ## What included?

--   Lots of React required packages, such as react-dom, redux, saga, hook, webpack ...
+-   Lots of React required packages, such as axios, redux, saga, hook, webpack ...
 You do not need install them again, use them directly in your code.
 -   Using webpack to export the compiled js file, tidy and clean and flexible.
 -   **npm run dev** will automatically open a local dev demo page which can detect js file changes and show the result immediately.
 -   There are some code examples for demo and reuse purpose.
 We can easy change them to fit our requirements.